cossacklabs/product-docs/themis/_index.md

 2. Themis doesn't have an API for homomorphic or PQ encryption.

-3. Themis is not designed to run on low-energy hardware, 16-bit microcontrollers and big-endian devices.
-Themis supports 32-bits/64-bits CPUs, little-endian.
+3. Themis is not designed to run on low-power hardware, microcontrollers, etc.
+   Themis targets mobile, desktop, and server hardware with x86 and ARM CPUs.

 {{< hint info >}}
 If some of these points are critical for you, consider [commercial support](/themis/support/).